On integral rigidity in Seiberg-Witten theory: The map induced by a negative definite cobordism

 Because a perturbed ASD connection on $[0, \infty) \times Y_+$ again solves a first order ODE, it is determined by its boundary value in $\ker(d^*_{Y_+})$ (up to gauge).
 Further, because the operator is only perturbed on the harmonic part, it is still true that for the ASD connection to be $L^2_{\text{ext}}$ this boundary value must lie in the spectral subspace $H^{\ge 0}_+$.
 A similar argument applies for $Y_-$.
 Because the equation is unchanged on $W$, the perturbed ASD solutions are identified with a \textit{subset} of $\mathbb T_W$, which was earlier identified with ASD solutions on $W$ whose boundary values lie in $H^{\le 0}_- \times H^{\ge 0}_+$.

-Finally, examining the harmonic part, we see that a boundary value extends to a solution to the perturbed equation with the correct asymptotics if and only if the harmonic part $[\omega^{\text{harm}}]|_{\{0\} \times Y_\pm} \in \mathbb T_{Y_\pm}$ lies in the unstable and stable manifold of $q_-$ and $q_+$, respectively. \end{proof}
+Finally, examining the harmonic part, we see that a boundary value extends to a solution to the perturbed equation with the correct asymptotics if and only if the harmonic part $[\omega^{\text{harm}}]|_{\{0\} \times Y_\pm} \in \mathbb T_{Y_\pm}$ lies in the unstable and stable manifold of $q_-$ and $q_+$, respectively.

+The claim about orientations follows from compatibility between orientations and gluing, as in \cite[Section 20.3]{KM}.
+The claim about the local system follows immediately from the definition: both maps are weighted by a factor of $e^{\int_\nu F^+_{A^t}}$, the only difference being that in the Morse theory case we integrate over the intersection of $\nu$ with the compact part $W$ of the cobordism while in the gauge theory case we integrate over the noncompact surface $\nu^* \subset W^*$.
+However, because $A^t$ is flat on the ends, the additional contribution is zero. \end{proof}

-This identifies the `top-degree term' in $\bar m_*$, which corresponds to the case where the relevant Dirac operator has index $1$.
-Thus, the unit-norm solutions to the Dirac equation form a circle, which is a single positively-oriented point up to gauge; the relevant moduli spaces simply count solutions to the perturbed ASD equations.
+This identifies the `top-degree term' in $\bar m_*$, which corresponds to the case where the relevant Dirac operator has index $1$: the kernel of this operator is a one dimensional complex vector space, so that after projectivizing it contributes a single positively-oriented point, up to gauge.
+Hence the relevant moduli spaces of solutions simply count solutions to the perturbed ASD equations.

 To conclude the proof, following \cite[Section $2.8$]{KM} (and dropping local systems for simplicity), the map induced on the Morse complexes

 by the correspondence $\mathbb T_W \to \mathbb T_{Y_-} \times \mathbb T_{Y_+}$ is obtained (under suitable transversality conditions) by considering triples $(\gamma_-,\gamma_+,w)$ where \begin{itemize} \item $\gamma_-:(-\infty,0]\rightarrow \mathbb T_{Y_-}$ is a finite energy half trajectory with $\gamma_-(-\infty) = q_-$ \item $\gamma_+:[0,\infty)\rightarrow \mathbb T_{Y_+}$ is a finite energy half trajectory with $\gamma_+(+\infty) = q_+$ \item $w \in \mathbb T_W$ and $i^*_\pm(w)=(\gamma_-(0),\gamma_+(0))$. \end{itemize} Because the space of such half-trajectories can be identified with the unstable and stable manifolds $U_{q_-}$ and $S_{q_+}$, we see that $m_W$ is defined by exactly the same counts as the top-filtration term of $\bar m_*$.